HrvojeBogadi/SideProjects/README.md

-# PrivateProjects
+# SideProjects
-A group repository to showcase some of my private projects.
+A group repository to showcase some of my private and/or short side projects.